Incubaid/arakoon/docs/retrieveArakoonMasters.md

 # Easy way to retrieve the Arakoon masters on a cluster

+Applies to: Eugene-updates & Fargo

 ## 1. Description

-Retrieve the Arakoon master on a cluster
+Retrieve the Arakoon master on a cluster.

 ## 2. Steps
 ### 2.1 Eugene-updates